 Stay Cool as a Cucumber!

-It is cucumber season and what a perfect vegetable for a hot day!
-A cool cucumber is 95% water, low in calories and high in taste.
+It’s cucumber season and what a perfect vegetable for a hot day!
+A cool cucumber is 95% water, low in calories, and high in taste.
 Are you in a pickle and you don’t know how to prepare your cucumbers?
-Try this recipe for Refrigerated Dill Spears from our Freezer Jams & Refrigerator Pickles recipe book.
-This is a great method to take your cucumber and turn it into a dill pickle.
+Try this recipe to learn how to pickle cucumbers.
+No canning required!

 Refrigerated Dill Pickles Recipe